gdbooks/LegacyOpenGL/Chapter4/stacks.md

 ```

 Study the code, if you run it you will see two cubes, one red and one green.
 This code does work!

+You might be thinking to yourself, i see that applying the inverse of cube 1's model matrix just sets the _modelview_ matrix back to the view.
+Instead of those 4 lines, why don't i just call LoadIdentity and LookAt again?

+That logic is sound.
+Doing that would work, and you'd make your program a bit more readable.
+But that's not a maintainable solution!
+As soon as you have nested objects that approach breaks.

+We can't stay with the first approach either!
+It's verbose, it's messy and it has the potential to introduce a lot of floating point error.